-In total, 50,369 orange roughy were sampled for length, weight, sex and maturation, from 522 target trawls shots between 2004 and 2015.
-In total, there are a minimum of 37 known separate spawning stocks of orange roughy in the region.
+In total, 66,408 orange roughy were sampled for length, weight, sex and maturation, from 522 target trawls shots between 2004 and 2017.
+In total, there were 52 known separate spawning aggregations of orange roughy identified in the region, and 123 features that contain orange roughy.
 Some of these aggregations are separated by only 10 miles, but they remain distinctively separated during the spawning season, as has been established by acoustic surveys, and multiple vessels fishing them at the same time.
 In many cases, the stocks are separated by waters 2000-5000 metres deep, and there is a difference in the timing of spawning by stocks.
-Spawning occurs in the region from June to October.
+Spawning occurs across the region from June to October.